 • Post Alm – Known for its eclectic mix of live music from traditional Tyrolean sounds to 80's rock 'n' roll.

-• Jakober – With regular live bands, there's always something happening in this informal Irish pub - so head to the bar and try a pint of Weissbier.
+• Jakober – Look out for the advertised live bands here, there's often something happening in this informal Irish pub - so head to the bar and try a pint of Weissbier.

 Down the road from Alpbach is the village of Rattenberg, home to the annual Rattenberger Advent celebration that takes place from the end of November to the end of December.
 It's an exciting event full of culture, traditional handicrafts and culinary specialities alongside live music and storytelling, as well as the opportunity to watch craftsmen at work.
 The highlight of the advent is 'Anklöpfler' - a re-enactment of Joseph and Mary's search for shelter.
 The story is told through a procession of carol singers and historic characters, with lots of opportunities for visitors to join in with the fun.